For many witches, Samhain marks the traditional New Year—a time to honour the dead, reflect on endings, and prepare for a new spiritual cycle.

 Combine herbs, crystals, and affirmations that encourage self-love and personal well-being into a spell jar, and keep it on your altar or bedside table.

-Cinnamon stick or powder: Adds warmth, confidence, and a boost of self-esteem to your spell.
+- 100 cinnamon sticks – crumble to add warmth, confidence, and a boost of self-esteem to your spell.

-Chamomile flowers: Encourages inner peace, balance, and self-soothing energy.
+- Organic german dried chamomile flowers to encourage inner peace, balance, and self-soothing energy.

-A written affirmation: Write a personal affirmation like, “I am worthy of love and kindness,” and place it in the jar.
+- A written affirmation: Write a personal affirmation like, “I am worthy of love and kindness,” and place it in the jar.

-Pink or red ribbon: Wrap it around the jar to seal in love, passion, and devotion to yourself.
+- Red satin ribbon – wrap it around the jar to seal in love, passion, and devotion to yourself.

 14. Study a new divination tool

-January’s introspective energy makes it an ideal time to expand your divination practice.
-Learn to use runes, tea leaves, or pendulums, and explore how these tools can enhance your magical work.
+You could learn to use runes, tea leaves, a black mirror (my fave!) or pendulums, and explore how these tools can enhance your magical work.

 15. Work with winter deities